pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 Full support and premium features are also available for purchase:

-Eliminate the need for Google Apps domain admins to  separately manage WordPress user accounts, and get peace of mind that only authorized employees have access to the organizations's websites and intranet.
+Eliminate the need for G Suite / Google Apps domain admins to  separately manage WordPress user accounts, and get peace of mind that only authorized employees have access to the organizations's websites and intranet.

 **See [http://wp-glogin.com/](http://wp-glogin.com/?utm_source=Drive%20Readme&utm_medium=freemium&utm_campaign=Freemium)**